 Rights groups argue that the defamation provision of Myanmar’s Telecommunications Law has been used to silence criticism of the government, military, and Buddhist leaders, and should be dropped.

-The new case brings the number of people who have been charged under Article 66(d) to 56 under the National League for Democracy (NLD) government.
+The new case brings the number of people who have been charged under Section 66(d) to 56 under the National League for Democracy (NLD) government.
 So far, seven of them have been sentenced to jail.

 Reported by Kyaw Thu for RFA's Myanmar Service.
 Translated by Khet Mar.
 Written in English by Paul Eckert.